IrfanDanial1212/WASFinal_Assessment/README.md

 ### III.
 Authorization<a name="authorize"></a>

-<H4>Threat: Unauthorized Data Exposure: Attackers may gain access to sensitive data, such as confidential documents, customer information, or intellectual property.
-This can result in data breaches, privacy violations, financial loss, or damage to the organization's reputation. </H4>
+<H4>Threat: Unauthorized Data Exposure </H4>
+Attackers may gain access to sensitive data, such as confidential documents, customer information, or intellectual property.
+This can result in data breaches, privacy violations, financial loss, or damage to the organization's reputation.

-<H4>Method Encounter: ______ </H4>
+<H4>Method Encounter:</H4>

 ### IV.
 XSS and CSRF Prevention<a name="xss/csrf"></a>